newatoms/guides/medium-guide/readme.md

 # How to publish to Medium

-At New Atoms we write on our [New Atoms Medium Blog channel](https://medium.com/new-atoms-beta).
-We write about what we learn and what it's like to start a business.
-Every team member can pitch ideas for blogposts in the [Slack](../slack-guide/) channel: beta.

-This guide is a quick tutorial about how to create a blogpost.
+This guide is a quick tutorial about how to create a blogpost on Medium.

-Signup on [Medium](https://medium.com/) and ask Boris van Hoytema to add you as an editor.
+Signup on [Medium](https://medium.com/) and ask Boris van Hoytema to add you as an editor to our channel(s).

 ## Write and publish